commandlayer/protocol-commons/POLICY.md

 This document defines the canonical rules for creating, validating, and publishing verb schemas in the CommandLayer Protocol Commons.

-The Protocol Commons provides the universal language foundation for all agents, runtimes, SDKs, and autonomous workflows.
+The Protocol Commons provides the universal language foundation for all agents and autonomous workflows.

 ---